helcat/pie/README.md

 * `ENCODE_MODE_RGBT` use red, green and blue channels Fully transparent - Medium file size <br>
 * `ENCODE_MODE_ARGB` full encoding.
 Small File size.
 (Default Setting)

-#### Pie_ZIP_Name : sets a custom name format
+#### Pie_ZIP_Name : *** Encoding only.
+(Optional) sets a custom name format
 * `AS_IS` Default.
 Leaves the name alone, however if multiple files are needed, a number is added.
 * `RANDOM` generates a random name to hide the real file name when decoding.
 * `NUMBER` issues an incremental number as a file name.

-#### Pie_ZIP_Option : sets when a zip file should be used.
+#### Pie_ZIP_Option : *** Encoding only.
+(Optional) sets when a zip file should be used.
 * `NEVER` a zip file is never used.
 Any files will be created as is.
 * `ALWAYS` a zip file is always used.
 * `ONLY_WHEN_EXTRA_FILES_REQUIRED` Default.
 Only creates a zip file when needed.

-#### Level : This is a standard java logging parameter .
+#### Level : *** Encoding and Decoding.
+(Optional) This is a standard java logging parameter .
 * `Level.SEVERE` is the default.

-### Utilities
+### Utilities *** Encoding and Decoding.
 These methods are available for ease of use and are not required for encoding or decoding.
 * `Pie_Utils.getDesktop()` gets the desktop as a file object.
 * `Pie_Utils.getDesktopPath()` gets the desktop as a string path.

 ### Object options.

+#### Pie_Encode_Source *** Encoding only.
+(Optional) This is a required parameter
+* `new Pie_Encode_Source(new File(Pie_Utils.getDesktopPath() + File.separator + "My_Document.doc"))`

+Add a source file to the configuration.
+This is the file you want encoded.

-#### Pie_Encryption *** Optional
+#### Pie_Encryption *** Optional Encoding and Decoding.
 * `new Pie_Encryption("My Pass Phrase Goes Here");`
 * `new Pie_Encryption(new File(Pie_Utils.getDesktopPath() + File.separator + "certificate_name"))`

+If encryption on encoding used, then you must add this to the decoding process. if the encoding does not have encryption and this parameter is used, the decryption process is ignored.
-To add encryption, enter one of the above as a parameter into the configuration.
+To add encryption, enter one of the above parameters into the configuration.
 Neither the pass phrase nor the certificate is encoded in the file created.
 You will need a key to decrypt the encoded file. if you lose your key the file will remain locked.
-The pass phrase can be a string value, or you can create a certificate file, to hold the encryption key.
-A certificate should make it easier to decode and share the files with other people.
-Files with encryption might be a little larger than the original but not much.
+The pass phrase can be a string value, or you can create a certificate file to hold the encryption key.
+A certificate should make it easier to decode and share the files with others.
+Files with encryption might be a little larger than the original but not much (only a few bytes longer).
 It is highly recommended to use a USB drive to store the certificate.

 To create a certificate use this standalone command.